 The Indian regional monuments in the west of the nation depict the tales of the Rajas and Maharajas of Rajasthan and its surrounding states of Gujarat and Maharashtra.
 Gateway of India, Bibi Ka Maqbara and Daulatabad Fort in Maharashtra showcases the brilliant architecture of around 12th century.
 City Palace, Jantar Mantar, Hawa Mahal and Lake Palace are considered to be the best of the constructions by the Maharajas of Jaipur and Udaipur.

-In eastern part of the country, the Indian regional monuments boasts the British imprints and still show marks of the colonial rule in India.
-Victoria Memorial, Writer's Building, Marble Palace, Shaheed Minar and National Library of West Bengal are works par excellence by the British officials.
+Regional monuments in the eastern part of the country boast the British imprints and still show marks of the colonial rule in India.
+Victoria Memorial, Writers Building, Marble Palace, Shaheed Minar and National Library of West Bengal are works par excellence by the British architects.
 The Indian regional monuments in the east confidently stand up to be some of the rarest constructions that speak of the English people in India.
-The monuments of Orissa and Bihar are also intrinsically bound to its culture.
+The monuments of Odisha, Jharkhand and Bihar are also intrinsically bound to its culture.

 The Indian regional monuments are amongst the most fascinating tourist attractions to visit and explore.
-Indian regional monuments dating back to the medieval period portray the Indian heritage and monumental legacy of the nation.
+Indian regional monuments dating back to the ancient and medieval period portray the Indian heritage and architectural legacy of the nation.